jianheACM/CATChem/docs/developer-guide/core/diagnostics.md

-# Diagnostic System
+# Diagnostic System Developer Guide

 CATChem's diagnostic system provides comprehensive monitoring, analysis, and output capabilities for atmospheric chemistry simulations.
+Everything you need to know about the diagnostics system to develop, modify, and extend CATChem is described in this guide.

 ## Overview